mkropat/vim-ezguifont/README.md

 - `:IncreaseFont`
 - `:DecreaseFont`

+__Note__: these commands work best if you have an explicit font set.
+See the next section for how to set a font.

 In my `.vimrc` I map these to <kbd>Ctrl +</kbd> (or without shift, <kbd>Ctrl =</kbd>) and <kbd>Ctrl -</kbd> respectively:

 ```vim